Nina Clark, Board Chair

 Juston serves on CMM's Collections Committee and will be content advisor to this project.
 Juston has been collecting cycles for twenty-seven years.
 He has been a member of the Minnesota chapter of The Wheelman antique bicycle club for twelve years and Captain for the past six.
 As Captain, Juston represents Minnesota at National Meets, maintains extensive connections to the national network of antique bicycle collectors, and is in demand as an authenticator and appraiser.
 He has been riding high wheel bicycles for seventeen years and has completed seven centuries (100 miles) on a high wheel.
 Juston coordinates riding performances and seasonal rides for the general public.

-Tim is an architect practicing with UrbanWorks Architecture and has an interest in transportation and how it shapes the built environment.
-Since 2011, Tim has served on the Downtown Minneapolis Transportation Management Organization which advocates for sustainable transit and commuting options for downtown Minneapolis.
-Tim has experience designing museums and cultural projects and also serves on the board of YouthLink, a local nonprofit serving homeless youth.
+Tim is an architect experienced in diverse project types including museums and cultural projects.
+Tim also has an interest in transportation and how it shapes the built environment.
+Since 2011, Tim has served on the Move Minneapolis (TMO) board which advocates for sustainable transit and commuting options for downtown Minneapolis.
+Tim and also serves on the board of AIA Minneapolis and YouthLink, a local nonprofit serving homeless youth.

 Kristen's work and passion is design at all scales.
 She teaches architecture at the University of Minnesota College of Design, and has worked for several local design firms.
 She recently led a class in designing museums to house collections, including bicycles.
 Her non-profit work has ranged from graphic design for upstart non-profits to architectural design for an orphanage in Kenya.
 She and her husband have happily toured the US, Canada and Europe by bike.

 Kate has more than twenty years of experience working in museums in collections management, education, and exhibits.
 For the past decade she has focused on a career as a freelance exhibit developer working for museums around the country.
 Kate is an enthusiastic stoker on the tandem she rides with her husband Todd.